Clinical Statistics for Non-Statisticians - Everything you need to know - in a day - 9 May 2019

 tram stop «Grosspeterstrasse»

-*10 % reduction for CTC employees, SwAPP and SBA members
+10 % reduction for members of SwAPP and SBA

 Registration fees include: Course documentation, refreshments, lunch and a course participation certificate.